Kunull/Writeups/docs/pwn.college/Intro to Cybersecurity/Integrated Security.md

 The instruction at `challenge+652` calls the `EVP_DecryptUpdate@plt` with the arguments.
 One of those arguments is the location to which the plaintext will be read.
 We have to set a breakpoint there.

-The program wont unable to open the `.key` file because GDB drops permissions.
+If we run it within GDB, the program wont be able to open the `.key` file because GDB drops permissions.
 Thus it will into error before ever reaching our breakpoint.
 To combat this, we can invoke the program via pwntools and attach GDB to it.
 For this we will have to open practice mode.

 ```py title="~/script.py" showLineNumbers